Parth-RK/Portals2D/docs/portals.md

 - **Collision Detection:** Portals use Box2D sensors to detect objects entering their area.
 - **Position Transformation:** Entry and exit positions are calculated using the portals' relative positions and orientations.
 - **Velocity Transformation:** Velocity vectors are rotated and scaled to match the exit portal's frame of reference.
+- **Cooldown Mechanism:** Objects are temporarily marked as "recently teleported" to prevent immediate re-entry into the same portal.

 ## Testing and Validation
 - Extensive testing is performed to ensure smooth transitions at various angles and speeds.